stennety/mywebsite/_posts/2020-05-24-SiegeBreaker.md

 Again, more details about the performance as well as the design choices that led to them are given in Section 5 of the paper.

-### Discussion/Future Work:
+---

-I have deliberately glossed over cryptographic and security details in the above description of the protocol, in order to avoid being repetitive against the paper.
+I deliberately glossed over cryptographic and security details in the above description of the protocol, in order to avoid being repetitive against the paper.
 Specifically, the [paper](https://petsymposium.org/2020/files/papers/issue3/popets-2020-0051.pdf "SiegeBreaker: An SDN Based Practical Decoy Routing System") addresses the following concerns and more:
-- How does the protocol work for clients behind a NAT (packets emanating from all of them would bear the same IP address)?
+- How the protocol works for clients behind a NAT (packets emanating from all of them would bear the same IP address)
-- What determines the timeout values to be set for the redirection/inspection rules pushed on the switches?
+- What determines the timeout values to be set for the redirection/inspection rules pushed on the switches
-- On exactly which switch should the inspection/redirection rules be pushed so the packet _always_ encounters it?
+- On exactly which switch(es) should the inspection/redirection rules be pushed so the packet _always_ encounters it
 - Note that the client and SP do not have a true TCP session (established via a TCP handshake) between them.
 How do they then handle dropped packets, ensure in-ordered delivery, etc.?
 - As I skipped the specifics of the correspondence between the client and SP, Section 6.2 of the paper discusses possible security attacks and our countermeasures against them.